novix-sa/Pyplan/docs/Quick Start.md

 After clicking the run button on the same tab, uou should see something like this:
 ![Coding and running](http://img.pyplan.org/Quick_start_evaluation.png)

 If you double click the node or press <Ctrl + R>, it will show its result, which in this case is a 9.
+You can appreciate the difference between the console output and the node result.
 Another alternative way to evaluate a node is by pressing <Ctrl + E>, in this case, not only the console and result output will be displayed, but additional information (as data type) will be shown.
 It is possible also to inspect calculation performance clicking on **Show Profile** for tunning your code.

 ![Node Inspector](http://img.pyplan.org/Quick_start_inspector.png)